chemoelectric/epr-simulation/README.md

 Another example of scientific method is to make solid logical arguments, such as the following.

-## The impossibility of ‘irreducibility’
+## The impossibility of ‘quantum’ physics being distinct

 That there is no ‘quantum’ physics distinct from physics generally can actually be shown *logically* by the following argument—